 Let’s tackle the big one first.

-During software purchases, the conversation will inevitably turn to finances.
-Yes, money is a significant factor to consider, but it shouldn’t be the sole driver of your decision.
+Any technology purchase naturally includes a conversation about finances.
+Money should be a factor to consider in your decision-making process, but it shouldn’t be the sole driver of your decision.

 New Technology Fear: Training

-When you begin using new technology, there will be a learning curve, but it’s really no different than anything else you start.
-You start a new hobby, a new game, start selling another type of policy, etc., there is a learning curve associated with all of these.
+When you begin using new technology, there will be a learning curve.
+But it’s no different than anything else you start.
+There is a learning curve when you start a new hobby, buy a new game, or sell a new type of policy.

-Going back to our marathon example; you don’t just show up and run a marathon; there is training building up to it.
+Going back to our marathon example: you don’t just show up and run a marathon; you train for it.

-If the learning curve is a fear that’s holding you back, then ask your vendor the following questions:
+If the learning curve is holding you back, ask your potential vendor the following questions: